Planning a kitchen

+Planning a kitchen

 |Cooker||Fridge/Freezer||Dishwasher (full/slimline)||Washing machine/tumble dryer||Built-in oven|

 Even if you don’t go down the route of having something made bespoke, many kitchen companies have design services to help you come up with the best design for you and your lifestyle, including which types of storage could work best.

-In fact, 47% of people who we asked in our survey used a kitchen designer to plan their kitchen, and 40% used an online tool.
-Click on kitchen brand names in our kitchen brands guide to see what services each firm provides.
+You can click on the kitchen brand names in our kitchen brands guide to see what services each firm provides.

 If you have a particularly small kitchen, it's worth visiting our small kitchens page for more ideas on how to make the space work best for you.